ab1nadi/personal_website/README.md

 # Building the project
 * Clone the project
 * In the command prompt:
-   $cd directory/project/is/in
+   $ cd directory/project/is/in
 * Install the node packages:
- $npm install
+ $ npm install
 * Run the development server:
- $npm start
+ $ npm start